Our Neighborhood as a Community

 Take a picture of each helper.
 After the visitors leave, ask the children to dictate a few facts that they remember about each helper.
 Mount the pictures and sentences on large paper and staple into a book for the class library.

-Contact your local Jaycee Chapter to find out service projects that they contribute to neighborhoods.
-More resources for civic groups include: Lions Club, Rotary Club, Optimists Club, Civitan Club, etc.
+Contact your local adult clubs and nonprofits to find out service projects volunteers do for neighborhoods.
+More resources for civic groups include Lions Club, Rotary Club, Optimists Club, community foundations, or Women's clubs.

 The students will determine what they can do to contribute to their classroom or school community.
 They will volunteer to do one job.